RonasIT/dispose-bag/README.md

 Add subscription by call `disposeBag.add(subscription)`.
 Also you can add named subscription by `disposeBag.add(secondSubscription, 'subscription')`.

-Call `disposeBag.unsubscribe()` to disposes the resources held by all subscriptions in the bag.
+Call `disposeBag.unsubscribe()` to dispose of the resources held by all subscriptions in the bag.